 Need to save some cash?
 Take a closer look at how you drive and maintain your car: you’ll be surprised how many unnecessary costs can be avoided.

-Most drivers who opt for fuel and cost efficient vehicles do so in order to keep money available elsewhere, and also to reduce their carbon footprint.
-But you can do a lot more than simply make the best value-for-money choice.
-Saving money on your vehicle goes a lot further than the purchase price, and these tips could save you a small fortune down the road.
+Most drivers who opt for fuel- and cost-efficient vehicles do so in order to keep money available elsewhere, and also to reduce their carbon footprint.
+In the current economy, many drivers are looking for ways to save on transport costs.
+The good news is that saving money on your vehicle goes a lot further than the purchase price, and these tips could save you a small fortune down the road.

 Smooth, consistent driving is one of the most reliable ways to save on fuel costs – it really makes a difference.
 Racing from one traffic light to the next saves you no time, and just uses up fuel, brakes and tyres at a much faster rate.
 This doesn’t mean you have to stick to the slow lane, just pay attention to how you’re driving and practice keeping it as smooth as possible.